 Step 3: Before submitting the final return, ensure that your digital signature is there in the document.

-Note that in case of providing any misinformation in such documents or making false statements, the taxpayer will be penalised under the concerned Section of IT Act.
+Note that in case of providing any misinformation in such documents or making false statements, the taxpayer will be penalised under the concerned Section of the IT Act.
 It can not only lead to a hefty fine but also imprisonment for a specified period.

 Organisations, firms, or local authorities deriving their income from properties that are not meant for religious or charitable purposes need to file ITR 7.
-For filling out the ITR 7 form, assessees can provide their returns through physical paperback forms, barcoded forms, using a digital signature or by verifying return submission through ITR V form.
+For filling out the ITR 7 form, assessees can provide their returns through physical paperback forms, barcoded forms, using a digital signature or by verifying return submission through the ITR V form.